Wendy Napier

 Wendy Napier (born 1 October 1957) is an Australian former cricketer who played as a right-handed batter.
 She appeared in two Test matches and four One Day Internationals for Australia in 1985, all against England.
 She played domestic cricket for Victoria.

-When she was first selected for Australia, Napier was the captain of the University of Melbourne Cricket Club women's team.
+When she was first selected for Australia, Napier was the captain of the Melbourne University Cricket Club women's team.